databrary/www/databrary/input/pages/user-guide.md

 Brief: Resources
 Order: 2000

-The first section of the User Guide explains the [rights and responsibilities](|filename|user-guide/responsibilities.md) of researchers (Authorized Investigators and their Affiliates) and their Institutions.
+The first section of the User Guide explains the [rights and responsibilities](|filename|user-guide/responsibilities.md) of researchers (*Authorized Investigators* and their *Affiliates*) and their Institutions.

 The second section provides [guidance](|filename|user-guide/guidance.md) for Institutions and researchers about how to use the site.

-Databrary policies are posted in our [Policies](|filename|user-guide/policies.md) section.
+Databrary policies are posted in our [policies](|filename|user-guide/policies.md) section.

 Words in blue are defined in our [definitions](|filename|policies/definitions.mdi).